dlab-berkeley/Python-Fundamentals-Legacy/Day_1/01_Running-Python.md

 1. Open the Anaconda Navigator program on your computer.
 2. Open Jupyter Notebook from there.
-3. Navigate to the 'python-fundamentals' folder.
+3. Navigate to the `python-fundamentals-master` folder.
+Depending on what your home directory is, this most likely mean clicking the "Desktop" folder, at which point `python-fundamentals-master` should be visible.
+4. Click on `python-fundamentals-master`.
+5. Click on `Day_1`.

 This will start a Jupyter Notebook server and open your default web browser.